urnotsimoneqi/BankingSoftware/README.md

 - Implement UI of saving money
 - Implement sharing to social platform
 - Hide the create button when user already has a group goal in progress
+- Add animation when put money to the goal

 ### To Do
 - Inviting friends